dwtaylornz/hevctranscode/README.md

 - a GPU that is supported :)

 ### usage
-- place ffmpeg tools in same folder as script
+- Place ffmpeg tools in same folder as script
+- Update variables and rename variables example file to hevc_transcode_variables.ps1
-- Update hevc_transcode_variables.ps1 variables in script then run hevc_transcode.ps1 in powershell
+- Run hevc_transcode.ps1 in powershell

 ### warning!
 **It will overwrite existing source files if conversion is successfull**